for 400/800 XL/XE Atari Homecomputers

 !!!
 Make sure the old and new name are 11 characters long, padded with SPACE using the COMMA as separator !!!

-Rename is a crude but handy tool to remove typing-mistakes, but be careful when using it.
+This built-in function is perhaps a crude, but a very handy tool to remove typing-mistakes, be careful when using it and obey the input-format.

 Go to the command-shell, using the DOS command.